Profiling as extra-constitutional and immoral

 You read an article about a multiple homicide.
 Some reads from such stories include “Gun-owner shoots and kills”, “Mentally ill person goes berserk’, “Person with this political affiliation acts out’, and ‘Religion/race based terrorism’.
 None of this is predictive of behavior in other members of the social groups identified – they are going about their business peaceably pretty much as they did before the reported incident.
 A bulk of gun-owners, for instance, likely keep guns away from children and use appropriate safety features such as trigger locks, gun safes or gun cabinets.
 Though some controls such as limits on access to military style weapons and sensible checks at purchase may be justified.
 Much more dubious is the claim that ‘good civilians with guns can prevent violence by bad people with guns’ made by a number of political luminaries based on one instance where a gun-owner did limit damage by a shooter.

+Let’s get back to the out-sized effect of such events in a few other contexts.
 Most people deemed mentally ill are either under medical therapy, and/or in counselling or self-directed approaches, psychological or spiritual.
 Some may be in distress leading often to withdrawal rather than the kind of engagement which would lead to violence – it is reported that individuals with mental disorders are more likely to be victims of violence then perpetrators – at a rate more than 11 times higher than the general population.
 It is a rare case where a pro-life activist fire-bombs an abortion clinic.
 Anti-fascist activists are very vocal but instances of violence are rare.
 Immigrants, for good reasons, maintain a low profile despite some very active discrimination against them in employment and pay.
 Yet any incident involving an immigrant leads to a replay of all the ugly characterizations of them made in 2016 to win an election.
+All things to remember as the media cries out ‘extra extra read (or see or hear!) all about it’.

-Any profiling for crime yet to be committed can only be justified by an almost sure predictive model at an individual level.
+Any profiling for crime yet to be committed can only be justified by an almost sure predictive model at an individual level, without using information which we typically wouldn’t use, for instance, when we hire a worker.
 Stochastic data in the aggregate or case reports are entirely inappropriate in justifying profiling.
 You may recall a horrific mass murder of attendees at a music concert.
 I will headline that as ‘Casino aficionado commits mass murder’.
 We know one person with casino associations who said he could shoot someone in plain sight and get away with it.

 Profile Donald Trump!